Mark-Roly/DL32/README.md

 # DL32 - The ESP32 powered smart door lock.

+--- NO LONGER MAINTAINED - Please refer to the newer MicroPython release ---

 RFID and WiFi controlled door lock based on ESP32.

-Documentation coming soon.